Frequently asked questions

 "How long does a session last?"

-most sessions are about 1 hour long.
+The average session is about 1 hour long.
 But session lengths can vary, and I will always advise with you when you might be concerned if a session is going to be too long or short.
 You can find session lengths under the pricing and investment tab.
+I tend to shoot very quickly, and so rarely will you ever need a 2-hour session unless you are planning an event or party.

 "What if I'm late to the session?"

 I will always try my best to accommodate when things go wrong.
-However, I can not guarantee that if you are late I will be able to push the time of your session or shoot your session at all.
-Thats why it is so important for you to plan ahead and back up your day so that you can arrive early to your shooting location.
+However, I can not guarantee that if you are late I will be able to push the time of your session.
+That's why it is so important for you to plan ahead and back up your day so that you can arrive early at your shooting location.

 "What if the photographer is late?"